nolanlawson/css-talk-2022/markdown.md

 ???

-To actually understand which selectors are slow, there actually is [a new tool](https://bugs.chromium.org/p/chromium/issues/detail?id=1316060) released this year for Chromium browsers was added recently in Chromium this year.
+To actually understand which selectors are slow, there actually is [a new tool](https://bugs.chromium.org/p/chromium/issues/detail?id=1316060) released in Chromium earlier this year.
 If you enable `blink.debug` when using Chrome tracing...

 ---